vnyennhi/vnyennhi.github.io/src/content/pages/about.md

 import LinkedInBadge from '../../components/LinkedInBadge.astro';

 ---
-title: About
+title: "About" # Ensure the title is properly defined as a string
 seo:
-  title: About Me
+  title: "About Me"
-  description: Learn more about the person behind this beautiful life.
+  description: "Learn more about the person behind this beautiful life."
   image:
-    src: '/profile.jpg'
+    src: "/profile.jpg"
-    alt: Profile photo
+    alt: "Profile photo"
 ---

 ## Nhi Vo, Ph.D. - Data Science and Analytics Leader